Minnesota reports 2 more deaths related to vaping

-ST. PAUL — Two more Minnesotans have died due to complications from severe lung injuries associated with vaping, the Minnesota Department of Health reported Wednesday.
+ST. PAUL, Minn. — Two more Minnesotans have died because of complications from severe lung injuries associated with vaping, the Minnesota Department of Health reported Wednesday as the governor called for more restrictions on such products.

-In a Wednesday news release, the Health Department said the latest two deaths involved people over the age of 50.
+In an Oct.
+16 news release, the Health Department said the latest two deaths involved people over the age of 50.
 Both died in September after complicated hospitalizations.
 The patients had difficulty breathing, which prompted their hospitalizations, the release said.

-“My heart is with the families, friends, and communities of these two Minnesotans," Gov. Tim Walz said in a Wednesday release.
-"Seventy-three Minnesotans, who have experienced severe lung injury in this outbreak associated with vaping illegal THC over the past several months, is too many.
-In addition to these dramatic injuries, we are concerned about the long-term health impacts of vaping.
-The administration is launching an aggressive outreach campaign to ensure Minnesotans know the risks of vaping and putting together bold legislative policies to tackle this crisis head on.
-We must ensure Minnesotans have the information, support, and resources to fight back against those profiting at the expense of our health and well-being.”

 The first patient vaped a number of products, including illegal THC, while the second patient had severe underlying conditions and is believed to have vaped unknown products in addition to nicotine.